josephspurrier/surfstack-routing/README.md

 ## Tutorial Requirements

 You'll need to set up your web server to route requests to your index.php.
-You can use configurations for Apache and Nginx on the [Web Server Setup Wiki page](../../wiki/Web-Server-Setup).
+You can use configurations from the [Apache and Nginx Configurations](http://josephspurrier.com/apache-nginx-configurations/) page.

 For this tutorial, we'll we reference a class called: SurfStack\Test\TestClass.
 The class will have two methods called: foo and bar.